 This coastal sailing adventure is available for charter!
 Sail with us off the eastern coastline of Ireland.
-Short trips will be combined with a little time ashore for fun.
-Join us any one or all of these trips between beautiful seaside villages.
+Short trips will be combined with time ashore for some exploring.
+Join us for any leg or all of these trips between beautiful seaside villages.

-Lindsay will have most of the meals prepared already so we will have delicious meals without having to spend a lot of time in the galley.
+Lindsay will be in charge of the cooking aboard, so we will have delicious meals without you having to spend a lot of time in the galley.
 You are encouraged but not required to help keep watch at the helm and occasionally assist in serving meals or cleaning up a bit if one of us is sleeping during one of the longer sailing trips.

-Crosshaven is a village in South County Cork near the mouth of Cork Harbour, some 23 km south of Cork City, 18 km from Cork Airport and just 12 km from Ringaskiddy.
+Crosshaven is a village in Southern County Cork near the mouth of Cork Harbour, some 23 km south of Cork City, 18 km from Cork International Airport and just 12 km from Ringaskiddy.

-Crosshaven is best known as a major sailing and angling center and is the nearest safe harbour as arrive from The Azores.
-Visiting places like this and the warm, welcoming type of honest folks who live there are why we cross oceans in our boat.
+Crosshaven is best known as a major sailing and angling center and is the nearest safe harbour for our arrival from The Azores.
+Visiting places like this with the warm, welcoming locals, is why we cross oceans in our boat.
 I recommend you arrive early and wait for us here so that you can spend a little more time absorbing the history and culture of this place.